muratk3n/thirdwave/en/README.md

 ---

 DJT with COVID.
-What a bloody effin mess...
+What a bloody freaking mess...

 ---